VisuLogic-Benchmark/VisuLogic-Eval/README.md

 **A Challenging Visual-centric Benchmark for Evaluating Multimodal Reasoning in MLLMs!**

-This the Eval codes repo of [VisuLogic](https://visulogic-benchmark.github.io/VisuLogic).
+This is the Eval code repo of [VisuLogic](https://visulogic-benchmark.github.io/VisuLogic).

 For more details, please refer to the project page for dataset exploration, code repos and visualization tools: [https://visulogic-benchmark.github.io/VisuLogic/](https://visulogic-benchmark.github.io/VisuLogic/).